 Sweet Potato Peanut Pad Thai

-This Sweet Potato Peanut Pad Thai a fun twist on a classic pad thai, and a tasty gluten-free dish that can help add more veggies to your diet.
+This vegetarian peanut pad thai a fun twist on a classic pad thai and a healthy gluten-free dish that can help add more veggies to your diet.

 Although sweet potato noodles might look and sound fancy, they are super simple to prepare and cook.
 Very similar to zucchini noodles, they can be made by using a spiralizer, peeler or julienne peeler, in fact, sweet potato noodles have become so popular you can actually find them at many grocery stores in the produce section.
 (Shh, don’t tell anyone, but that’s actually where I bought mine.)
 So, if time permits make your own noodles at home for this Sweet Potato Peanut Pad Thai, or when life gets busy, just buy them in the grocery store to help get dinner on the table in a hurry.